JihadRusnanda/learn-playwright/README.md

 # Playwright BDD Framework

-A modern test automation framework using Playwright with Cucumber for Behavior-Driven Development (BDD).
+A modern test automation framework using Playwright with Cucumber for Behavior-Driven Development (BDD) and Jest for unit testing.

 ## Features